 On-campus student employment offers excellent opportunities to earn money and gain professional experience.
 These positions help students build strong relationships with staff and faculty members, who often serve later as mentors and supporters throughout their careers.
 All Clark undergraduates are eligible to apply for on-campus positions regardless of federal work-study status.

 Students can apply to a variety of jobs on campus, such as serving as an Office Assistant in an academic department, working at the Information Technology Services Help Desk to provide technology support to campus members, or as a consultant in the Writing Center.
-All open positions are posted in Clark’s online job posting board, the LEEP Center Clark Recruiter.
+All open positions are posted in Handshake, Clark’s online job posting board.
 Students can search for positions that fit their interests, skill set, and schedule.